 The Bactiguard technology is based on a very thin noble metal alloy coating, firmly attached to the surface of medical devices.
 When in contact with fluids, the noble metals create a galvanic effect which reduces microbial adhesion.
-This means that less bacteria adhere to the medical device, which reduces the risk of biofilm formation leading to infection.
+This means that fewer bacteria adhere to the medical device, which reduces the risk of biofilm formation leading to infection.

 Bacteria and other microbes adhere to the surface of medical devices, for example, catheters and implants, resulting in an increased risk of infection.
 The microbes often form a biofilm, making them more resistant to antibiotics and the patient’s own immune system.
 The microbes might come from the patient herself or from external sources such as personnel, other patients or medical devices.

 How does the Bactiguard technology work?

 The Bactiguard Infection Protection (BIP) technology is based on a very thin noble metal alloy coating, consisting of gold, silver and palladium, firmly attached to the surface of medical devices.
 When in contact with fluids, the noble metals create a galvanic effect.
 The galvanic effect generates a microcurrent which gives the bacteria almost the same experience as if you put your hand on an electrical fence or lick on a 9-volt battery.

 The Bactiguard technology reduces microbial adhesion on the surface

 The galvanic effect means less bacteria and other microbes adhere to the surface, which reduces the risk for biofilm formation leading to infection.